wppolyglots/wptranslationday-4-web-assets/README.md

 ## Custom Post Types

-The theme provides 3 Custom Post Types for Organizers, Speakers and Local Events.
+The theme provides 4 Custom Post Types for Organizers, Speakers and Local Events.
 You will find a `.json` file with all the fields needed for these CPTs inside the `/inc` folder that you can import into ACF.

+It will also check if the necessary pages exist and if not they will be automatically created as `The Team` for the Organizers, `The Speakers` for the Speakers, `Schedules` for the talks and `Local Events` for the Local Events CPTs.

 __Organizers__

-For the Organizers you'll need to create an empty page with the `the-team` slug.
-This will automatically load the `page-the-team.php` that is included with the theme.
+This CPT is bound to the `the-team` slug and it will be automatically loaded in the `page-the-team.php` that is included with the theme.
 The information that we use is this:

 - Organizer Name ( Post Title )
 - Image ( upload a custom avatar )